Originally Written in 2013 – This Used To Be www.scanningbacklight.com

 In motion tests on a LightBoost monitor (with LightBoost activated), when using the monitor OSD menu to quickly alternate between LightBoost=0% (use monitor OSD, set LightBoost to one setting below 10%, which uses a longer but dimmer strobe) and LightBoost=10% (shorter but brighter strobe) while viewing motion tests at TestUFO.
 (NOTE: TFTCentral has oscilloscope graphs of the shapes of LightBoost strobe curves) You only see subpixel-changes modulations in motion blur (less than 1 millimeter change in motion blur trail, during 960 pixels/second motion).
 It is observed that dynamic changes to the strobe shape (as long as the strobe is small) doesn’t create very noticeable or objectionable visual effects.
 This is a useful observation to be familiar with, when making adaptive-rate strobe backlights possible on variable-refresh-rate monitors (e.g. G-SYNC) while avoiding side effects.
 For that use case, avoiding visible flicker is more important.

 Modern non-strobed LCD panels create tracking-based motion blur more similar to linear motion blur instead of gaussian motion blur.
 This is because pixel transitions are now much shorter than the refresh length.
 An excellent animation of this modern LCD behavior is the TestUFO Checkerboard Illusion (view this on a recent 1ms or 2ms LCD, preferably manufactured after 2010, with very good response time acceleration).
 This animation perfectly demonstrates modern LCD pixel GtG transitions more resemble a square wave rather than a gradual curve.
-This is not surprising, since modern LCD’s have transition times of 1ms-2ms, a tiny fraction of a 60Hz refresh (16.7ms) and even 120Hz refresh (8.3ms), so GtG transition curves now mostly resemble square waves as GtG curves become cliffs, and pixel ripples (overdrive) clears out more quickly, earlier during a refresh.
+This creates the checkerboard pattern in the optical illusion.
+This is not surprising, since modern LCD’s have majority (GtG 10%->90%) transition times of 1ms-2ms, a tiny fraction of a 60Hz refresh (16.7ms) and even 120Hz refresh (8.3ms), so GtG transition curves now mostly resemble square waves as GtG curves become de-facto cliffs to the human eye, and pixel ripples (overdrive) clears out more quickly, earlier during a refresh.

 Schematics for Overriding a LightBoost Strobe